deficollective/defiscan/src/content/protocols/ethena/usde.md

 ## Upgradeability

-The minter role on the `USDe` contract is transferrable and the minting mechanism on the `USDe` contract itself is not protected by minting caps.
-By transferring the role to a malicious or compromised address, existing `USDe` holders would suffer losses through dilution and unbacked emission of `USDe`.
+The right to mint new `USDe` can be transferred to any address, and there are no safeguards to limit how much can be issued.
+If the minter role is transferred to a malicious or compromised address, they could create unbacked `USDe`, `USDe` holders would suffer losses through dilution and unbacked emission of `USDe` (_loss of funds_).

 Collateral funds transferred from the user into the Ethena protocol are sent to addresses labelled as custodian addresses.
 These addresses are EOAs.
 If the addresses are not set correctly or compromised, collateral deposited by users could be lost immediately and would lead to _loss of funds_.

 Users can be removed from the whitelist for minting and redeeming.
-If they are removed from the whitelist, they have to sell their `USDe` on the open market since they have no access to their deposited collateral which could result in the _loss of funds_ if the `USDe` price drops below the collateral value.
+If users ,that already minted `USDe`, are removed from the whitelist, they have to sell their `USDe` on the open market since they have no access to their deposited collateral which could result in the _loss of funds_ if the `USDe` price drops below the collateral value.

 The `USDe` staking contract which allows users to stake `USDe` includes a blacklist feature.
 If a _Staker_ is blacklisted, they are prevented from staking or unstaking `USDe`.
 This could result in _loss of funds_ if users are unable to retrieve their staked `USDe` and and if they have to sell `sUSDe` on the open market at a discount.
 Blacklisting can lead to a complete _loss of funds_ for a blacklisted user if their `sUSDe` is burned from their wallet and redistributed to another address or equally to all _Stakers_.
 Blacklisting and seizing staker funds are two steps that are carried out by two permission owners.